michaelgreenacre/CODAinPractice/README.md

   \
 **ARTICLE:** ***"Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal"***, by Michael Greenacre, Eric Grunsky, John Bacon-Shone, Ionas Erb and Thomas Quinn (2022)

-**StatSci_Appendix.R**: script for reproducing the analysis of the Tellus geochemical data set
+**tellus_Appendix.R**: script for reproducing the analysis of the Tellus geochemical data set

 **tellus.xrf.a.cation.txt**: Tellus cation data set